Deer Management in Community Woodlands

 • Rob Coope (Deer Manager, HPCLT) – Perspectives from a smaller woodland: assessing deer impacts, what it means to have no deer, and the opportunities and challenges of small-scale venison production.

-• Jim Irvine (Manager, Knoydart) – Lessons from large-scale management: funding and sustaining a deer management team, open range deer management, and the role of stalking guests in generating income.
+• Jim Brown (Deer Manager, Knoydart Foundation) – Lessons from large-scale management: funding and sustaining a deer management team, open range deer management, and the role of stalking guests in generating income.

-This session will offer practical examples from different contexts to help community woodland groups consider whether, and how, deer management could form part of their woodland plans.
+The session offered practical examples from different contexts to help community woodland groups consider whether, and how, deer management could form part of their woodland plans.